eth-educators/ethstaker-guides/monitoring.md

 The default credentials for Grafana are:

-* Username: admin
+* **Username**: admin
-* Password: admin
+* **Password**: admin

 After your first log in, you will be asked to change the password for the admin account.
 Make sure to enter a strong and unique password that you will be able to remember.
 That should bring you to your Grafana home page.

 ![Grafana - Home Page](images/grafana-home.jpg)

-A default installation of Grafana does not include any dashboard.
+A default installation does not include any dashboard.
 Let's add one for the hardware and OS metrics we are getting from Node Exporter.
 In the left column menu, hover on the *Create* menu (it looks like a plus sign) and click on the *Import* element.
 In the *Import via grafana.com* field, type `1860` and click on the *Load* button.
 On this next screen, make sure to select the Prometheus datasource from the dropdown list named *Prometheus*.
 Click on the *Import* button at the bottom.

 ![Grafana - Node Exporter dashboard - Import](images/grafana-ne-import.png)